sassoftware/viya4-orders-cli/README.md

   -c, --config string      config file (default is $HOME/.viya4-orders-cli) -n, --file-name string   name of the file where you want the downloaded order asset to be stored
                            (defaults:
+                                assetHistory - assetHistory_<order number>.json
                                 certs - SASViyaV4_<order number>_certs.zip
                                 license and depassets - SASViyaV4_<order number>_<renewal sequence>_<cadence information>_<asset name>_<date time stamp>.<asset extension>
                            )
-  -p, --file-path string   path to where you want the downloaded order asset stored (default is path to your current working directory)
+  -p, --file-path string   path to where you want the downloaded order asset to be stored (default is path to your current working directory)
   -h, --help               help for viya4-orders-cli -o, --output string      output format - valid values:
                                 j, json